 Sterling Library plans for its second century, with insights from library users

 Throughout its ninety years, Sterling Memorial Library has continually adapted to the changing needs of each generation of students, faculty, and staff.
-With an eye toward the library’s centennial in 2031, Yale Library once again is considering the future—and inviting library users to contribute to the process through an online survey about their use of the spaces.
+With an eye toward the library’s centennial in 2031, Yale Library once again is considering the future—and will be involving library users in the planning process.

 Tradition and Innovation

 From the start, in 1931, architect James Gamble Rogers sought to meet the needs of that era’s scholars and patrons and also to guarantee the building’s long future.
 Underneath the collegiate gothic revival stone, metal work, stained glass windows, and buttressed ceilings, he installed what were then state-of-the-art technologies, including steel framing, heating and cooling systems, and a pneumatic tube system.